Feinstein can’t guarantee Kavanaugh accuser shows, as Ford bristles over role of female attorney

 “I want a fair process where I can defend my integrity, and I know I'm telling the truth,” the judge said.
 “I know my lifelong record and I'm not going to let false accusations drive me out of this process.
 I have faith in God and I have faith in the fairness of the American people.”

-Fox News' Peter Doocy, Mike Emanuel and Samuel Chamberlain contributed to this report.
+Fox News' Peter Doocy, Mike Emanuel, Samuel Chamberlain and Martha MacCallum contributed to this report.